-Double resource relative growth - diam with auto height
+Double resource relative growth

 This behavior uses a double Michaelis-Menton function to calculate relative growth based on two resources: light and a second resource.
 The identity of the second resource is unimportant and could be anything, from exchangeable calcium levels to soil moisture.
 Relative growth is calculated with the equation: